 The idea is that smaller, more meticulous producers will yield better quality products than the mass producers.
 That is quite likely true.
 You can pop into Beppe and purchase cheese to go or have a tasting of cheese, meats, and local products.

 They even prepare seasonal dishes, which makes it an excellent choice for lunch or dinner.
 A cool tip is to order a glass of wine standing up and have a cheese tasting at the bar.

 €€ | Jewish Bakery | Family Friendly | Kosher

 This small bakery is a cornerstone of the Jewish community in Rome and I mean that both figuratively and literally.
 They make many delicious treats, which has earned them international praise.
 They’re best known for two things.

 The first is sour cherry and ricotta pie, which is really nice since it’s less sweet than the pies you may be used to.
 They focus more on natural ingredients.
 You have to try it to decide for yourself.

 The second item is a dish named Pizza Ebraica, which translates to “Hebrew Pizza.”
 It’s not actually pizza—it’s more of a cake.
 I don’t personally like it, but that’s just me.
 You should definitely give it a try as it’s extremely particular and culturally very important to the area.

 Not ready to book a tour?
 Find out why a Colosseum tour is worth it.

 €€ | Family Friendly | Traditional Jewish-Roman Cuisine

-Sora Margherita is one of those local spots that has been famous for years that you simply have to go to.
+Sora Margherita is one of those local spots you simply have to go to—it’s been famous for years.
 Every year I wonder, “Is this place too popular with tourists for its own good?”
-And every year my answer is basically yes, but I still go because the food is really good and priced reasonably.
+And every year my answer is basically yes, but I still go because the food is really good and it’s reasonably priced.